radon-provenance/radon-web/Readme.md

+# Radon Web server

+## Presentation

+The Web Interface is run as a Docker image on several nodes of the Radon cluster.
+It is powered by Django/Gunicorn and provides a simple interface to the Data Management System via a Web browser.

+All the CRUD functions are available through the interface and it displays the hierarchy of the data objects/collections created in the system.

+It requires the radon-lib library to work to access the data stored in the Cassandra database.

+## Version

+The current version is 1.0.3

-# Test the web server
+## Install and test the web server for development

+### Create its own virtual environment

-python3 -m venv ~/ve/radon-web
+$ python3 -m venv ~/ve/radon-web
-source ~/ve/radon-web/bin/activate
+$ source ~/ve/radon-web/bin/activate

+### Install Radon-lib

+$ cd ... /radon-lib/
+$ pip install -r requirements.txt
+$ python setup.py develop

+### Install Radon-web

+$ cd ... /radon-web/
-pip install -r requirements.txt
+$ pip install -r requirements.txt
+$ python manage.py collectstatic --noinput
+$ python manage.py migrate --run-syncdb

+### Run Radon-web

+$ ./start.sh

+## Install with the docker image

-# Build Docker image
+###  Build Docker image

-cd ..
+$ cd ..
-docker build -t radon-web-image .
+$ docker build -t radon-web-image .

-# run image
+### Run image

-docker run --rm --name radon-web -p 8000:8000 -ti radon-web-image:latest python manage.py runserver 0.0.0.0:8000
+$ docker run --rm --name radon-web -p 8000:8000 -ti radon-web-image:latest python manage.py runserver 0.0.0.0:8000

-docker run --rm --name radon-web -p 8000:8000 -ti radon-web-image:latest /bin/bash
+### Develop with the image

 docker run --rm --name radon-web -p 8000:8000 -v radon-lib:/code/radon-lib -ti radon-web-image:latest /bin/bash